Keyboard shortcuts

 • An equity transfer is a variant of a lot transfer that happens in two parts across separate transactions (e.g. a closing transaction transfers lots into equity, and an opening transaction transfers them back out).
 In the closing transaction, transfer-from postings reduce lots from the lot state.
 In the opening transaction, transfer-to postings re-add the lots to the lot state, preserving their original cost basis.
 The equity postings do not track lots.

 • A dispose posting selects one more lots to be disposed (sold), like a transfer-from posting.
 It must also have a transacted cost, either explicit or inferred from transaction balancing (or from market price, in future).
-When the dispose posting has no cost basis annotation but involves a lotful commodity or account, the cost basis is inferred from the selected lot, and the transacted cost (if inferred by the balancer as @@) is normalized to unit cost (@).
+When the dispose posting has no cost basis annotation but involves a lotful commodity, the cost basis is inferred from the selected lot, and the transacted cost (if inferred by the balancer as @@) is normalized to unit cost (@).

 Reduction methods